makersacademy/rps-challenge/README.md

 # Rock Paper Scissors Lizard Spock by Zeshan Rasul

  This is the Week 3 Rock Paper Scissors Lizard Spock challenge by Zeshan Rasul

 ## Playing the game on Heroku

-The game is available to play at http://zeshanrasul-rps.herokuapp.com/.

-## Playing the game on Heroku